This file was last updated on July 28, 2014

 This has become identified, in practice, with the 'institutional' model of welfare: the key elements are social protection, and the provision of welfare services on the basis of right.

 In practice, social welfare in the United Kingdom is very different from this ideal.
 Coverage is extensive, but benefits and services are delivered at a low level.
 The social protection provided is patchy, and services are tightly rationed.
+As services have increasingly been contracted out to independent commercial providers, controls over quality and consistency have become more difficult to maintain.

 Otto von Bismarck.